A great pair of Muay Thai shin guards is an essential requirement for every single person who trains Muay Thai.

 - Expensive – These shin guards are one of the more expensive ones that you will find on the market

-- Lower Quality – Compared to some of the other brands Hayabusu does not produce the highest quality products
+- Lower Quality – Compared to some of the other brands Hayabusa does not produce the highest quality products

 The shin protector and the toe protector can shift 90 degrees to ensure that you can get full range of motions when you are kicking and blocking.
 The sides of the shin protectors go out further, so it can protect a larger area of your shin.

-These shin protectors require a little more work as their are two components (shin and toe protector), but they offer complete protection.
+These shin protectors require a little more work as there are two components (shin and toe protector), but they offer complete protection.

 - Detachable toe protector allows you to adjust the fit to ensure that it fits you properly